18 Tools We Use to Bootstrap Our SaaS Startup

 Hubspot is our core tool when it comes to converting prospects to leads and leads to customers.
 It is divided into several sub-products: marketing and sales.
 And we heavily use the latter one.

-First off, Hubspot provides us with storage for 1 million user profile.
+First off, Hubspot provides us with storage for a 1 million user profile.
 You could fill in a profile with various info.
 What is more, it is often enough to enter the user’s email, and Hubspot will scrape the available data from the Internet (Linkedin, corporate website, social media account, etc.).

 As a result, you save time on lead research and primarily focus on lead contact.
-Moreover, you have enough information in front of your eyes to give a conversation a personal flavor to avoid feeding leads with single, replicated and robotic email templates.
+Moreover, you have enough information in front of your eyes to give a conversation a personal flavor to avoid feeding leads with single, replicated, and robotic email templates.

 Second, you can install a Hubspot extension to your Gmail account.
 That makes it possible to track when a lead opens your email/clicks on a link within an email, how many times they open your email, what time of the day is it etc.